 # Sessions and Caching

-> Understanding how Cognee maintains conversational memory through sessions and cache adapters
+> Learn how Cognee handles short-term memory with sessions and caching.

 In Cognee, a session defines the scope for a single conversation or agent run.
 It maintains a cache of short-term information, including recent queries, responses, and the context used to answer them.